wolfoerster/SmartLogging/README.md

 A log entry contains the following information:

 1. creation time of the entry
-2. log level (a value between 0 and 6)
+2. id of the calling thread
-3. log context (usually the name of the calling class)
+3. log level (a value between 0 and 6)
-4. log method (usually the name of the calling method)
+4. log context (aka log category, usually the name of the calling class)
-5. log message (a simple string or the JSON representation of an object)
+5. log method (usually the name of the calling method)
-6. additional info, e.g. the id of the calling thread
+6. log message (a simple string or the JSON representation of an object)

 ### LogWriter
 LogWriter lets you specify where the log entries go to and what's the minimum